PennyDreadfulMTG/LegalityListCreator/README.md

 # LegalityListCreator

 ************************************************************************
-Please Note: this code is depcreated and no longer in use.
+Please Note: this code is deprecated and no longer in use.
 It has been superceded by rotation_script.py in the Penny-Dreadful-Tools repo.
 ************************************************************************